sashaTribe/pizza-chain-reviews/README.md

 - I struggled with coming up with ways to showcase sentimental analysis
 - I struggled to load everything to SQL and use SQL
     -  I wanted to use SQL because it takes longer to fetch some data from a Pandas dataframe than SQL, hence I wanted to use SQL to clean and load my data properly
-- NLTK was tricky, might have overcomplicated the problem trying to use NLTK's sentimental analysis instead of sticking to the what the ratings shows from the beginning
+- NLTK was tricky, might have overcomplicated the problem trying to use NLTK's sentimental analysis polarity instead of sticking to the what the ratings shows from the beginning.
+However it would be useful for my future state in predicting the sentiment of the rating.

 ## The Future State